Akintoyefelix/Health/README.md

 The overall aim of the Project is to develop a useful tool for molecular dermatological oncology that would also be of high imapct within the african health space.
 Distinctly different from an off the shelf general-purpose chatbot, our solution is primed on concurrent scientific literature and biological facts.

-The tool is specifically focused on skin cancer protein mutations by combining three distinct layers of intelligence:
+The tool is specifically focused on skin cancer protein mutations by combining three distinct layers of applied Data:

     1. Knowledge Retrieval (RAG): Fetches relevant scientific instructions from a curated subset of the "Mol-Instructions" dataset.
     2. Fact-Checking (API): Real-time integration with the UniProt Knowledgebase to validate protein function, structure, and accession IDs.